What is a life worth?

 Yes, I agree entirely that no amount of compensation can ever replace a loved one, but I passionately feel that in each and every case the impact of loss should be considered on many factors, with relevant and tailored support provided, not simply set by draconian laws.

-In my role as a coroner, and when supporting clients in my work with Hudgell Solicitors, I have seen so many families left shattered by the sudden loss of a loved one, and lack of support then provided, that I firmly believe the current laws in relation to fatal claims are outdated by several hundred years.
+When supporting clients in my work with Hudgell Solicitors, I have seen so many families left shattered by the sudden loss of a loved one, and lack of support then provided, that I firmly believe the current laws in relation to fatal claims are outdated by several hundred years.

 I say this because currently the statutory bereavement award paid to relatives for the loss of a wife, husband or child under 18 years of age, is just £12,980.
 The rules often do not see families compensated for the loss of other relatives such as aunties and grandparents, or step-parents, who are not only greatly loved and missed, but often play key roles in holding a family unit together and bringing up young children.